Thomas-Neill/hlox/README.md

 # hlox
-Haskell implementation of the Lox language from ¨Crafting Interpreters" by Bob Nystrom.
+Haskell implementation of the Lox language from [Crafting Interpreters](craftinginterpreters.com) by Bob Nystrom.